plazajan/Wall-Follower-Evolutionary-Programming/README.md

 Goal: evolve an agent which finds a wall and continues moving following the wall.

-More informtion in README.md and in messages the program prints while runing.
+More informtion in README.md and in the messages the program prints while runing.

 -------------------------------------------------------------------------------

 Here is a sample session.

     linux$ start

     EVOLUTIONARY PROGRAMMING EXPERIMENT
-   An agent in a grid world repeatedly senses its immediate surroundings, has no memory of earlier positions, and makes a step.
-This program tries to evolve an agent which finds a wall and continues moving along the wall.
+    An agent in a grid world repeatedly senses its immediate surroundings,
+    has no memory of earlier positions, and makes a step.
+This program tries to
+    evolve an agent which finds a wall and continues moving along the wall.

-  To change the evolutionary process parameters, edit parameters.lsp - type: (e) To start the evolution, type: (start)
+    To change the evolutionary process parameters, edit parameters.lsp - type: (e)
+    To start the evolution, type: (start)

     [1]> (start)

 ================================================================================
 NEW EXPERIMENT